Explanation of the Program

 Both owner occupied homes and rental properties that include; single family homes, mobile homes, condominiums and apartment buildings may qualify for weatherization; as long as the household is eligible as determined through Energy Assistance (WHEAP) (PDF) and the building is eligible as determined by the Weatherization Assistance Program (WAP).

 The guideline for multi-family properties is as follows:

-If the building is a 2 – 4 unit rental building, at least 50% of the units must be eligible for the building to qualify for the program.
+- If the building is a 2 to 4 unit rental building, at least 50% of the units must be eligible for the building to qualify for the program.

-If the building exceeds 5+ units; 66% of the units must be eligible for the building to qualify for weatherization services.
+- If the building exceeds 5 or more units; 66% of the units must be eligible for the building to qualify for weatherization services.